WitnessAngel/witness-angel-mobile/README.rst

 Use the `Black <https://black.readthedocs.io/en/stable/>`_ formatter to format your python code.

+Use `python src/main.py` to launch the main GUI (which in turn will launch the service).

 To compile app to Android, we'll use Buildozer and its python-for-android backend (https://buildozer.readthedocs.io/en/latest/).